Human Hands as Probes for Interactive Object Understanding: Discussion and Limitations

 \section{Discussion and Limitations}

-We have shown that observation and analysis of humans hands interacting with the environment is a rich source of information for learning about objects and how to interact with them; even when using a relatively crude understanding of the hand via 2D boxes.
+We have shown that observation and analysis of human hands interacting with the environment is a rich source of information for learning about objects and how to interact with them; even when using a relatively crude understanding of the hand via 2D boxes.
 A richer understanding of hands (through segmentation, fine-grained 2D / 3D pose, and even 3D reconstruction) would enable a richer understanding of objects in the future.
 Our work relies on off-the-shelf models for generating data and supervision, and is limited by the quality of their output.

 The \acp model in \secref{hotspots}, doesn't look at the pixels it is making predictions on.
 This causes our predictions to not be as well-localized.
-Finally, our \RoID task requires fine-grained reasoning for large objects (\eg microwaves), but not as much for small objects because of subjectivity in annotation.
+Our \RoID task requires fine-grained reasoning for large objects (\eg microwaves), but not as much for small objects because of subjectivity in annotation.
 Collecting fine-grained datasets for where we can interact with small objects in scenes will enable better evaluation.
 Similarly, large-scale in-the-wild datasets for evaluation of grasps afforded by objects can help.
 Finally, we tackled different aspects of interactive object understanding in isolation, a joint formulation could do better.

 \textbf{Ethical considerations, bias, and potential negative societal impact}: Egocentric data is of sensitive nature.
 We relied on existing public data from \epic dataset (which obtained necessary consent and adopted best practices).
 Though, our self-supervised techniques mitigate bias introduced during annotation, we acknowledge that our models inherit and suffer from bias (\eg what objects are present, their appearance and usage) present in the raw videos in \epic dataset.
 As with all AI research, we acknowledge potential for negative societal impact.
 Interactive object understanding can enable many useful applications (\eg building assistive systems), but could also be used for large-scale automation which, if not thought carefully about, could have negative implications.
-Our technical methods offer a similar trade-off.

 \textbf{Acknowledgements:} We thank David Forsyth, Anand Bhattad, and Shaowei Liu for useful discussion.
 We also thank Ashish Kumar and Aditya Prakash for feedback on the paper draft.
 This material is based upon work supported by NSF (IIS-2007035), DARPA (Machine Common Sense program), and an Amazon Research Award.